Felix gets a bronze on her farewell at world championships

 The U.S. finished in 3:10.16.
 The stat sheet said Felix ran her final 400 meters in 50.15 seconds.
 It’s nowhere near the 47.72-second split she ran in a gold-medal 4×400 at worlds in 2015 — still the fastest ever by an American woman — but that was hardly the point.

-That she was out there at all seemed like a big enough accomplishment, given the road she climbed after an emergency C-section, eight weeks before her due date in 2019, left her and Cammy in the hospital, and left Allyson thinking more about making it out than ever running again.
+“It just feels like we’re part of history,” Godwin said.
+“And to have a picture with her, that’s the most important to me.
+I just want my picture with her, and to be remembered for this.”

-Felix’s last medal capped off an opening day that also featured heats in the men’s 100.
+Felix’s last medal capped an opening day that also featured heats in the men’s 100.

 American Fred Kerley, last year’s Olympic silver medalist, finished his race in 9.79 seconds — a blazing-fast time for a preliminary round that was only 0.03 off his season high and was 0.01 faster than Italian Marcel Jacobs’ victory last year in Tokyo.